Who is Your Competition on the Web?

 and all kinds of other social media outlets have been embraced by the SEO practitioners early on.

-Your most dangerous competition are the big guys, as you see in the list above at least nine of these mentioned above are big guys.
+As you see in the list above at least nine of these mentioned above are big guys.

-Ads hide actual results
+Ads bury actual results

-Many users won’t even notice your organic search results before they click a Google ad or one of the myriad of their other properties and services.
+They click a Google ad or one of the myriad of their other properties and services.

 You can’t compete with Google!
-You can try to buy your way into Google ads but when Google chooses to display their other services on top of yours you lost.
+You can try to buy your way into Google ads.

 You have to focus on a keyword Google hasn’t usurped completely yet.

-A huge competitor is also Wikipedia, the greatest content farm of all that successfully poses as a non-profit while earning money “by donations” and not paying their contributors.
+It successfully poses as a non-profit while earning money “by donations” and not paying their contributors.

-Wikipedia will outrank your site in most cases even when it’s ridiculous.
 Search for [film] or even [films] and Google will serve you a Wikipedia entry which explains what a film is on top.

-Additionally Google will show content from Wikipedia and other sites on top the actual results.
 This way there is no need to even click a link to third party sites anymore.
 The responses on Google suffice.

 Mainstream media has overtaken blogging

-Another even more disturbing competitor is mainstream media.
-They do not only cover news anymore these days, they are frantically searching for SEO opportunities as well so that they will rank on top for queries like [iPad].
+They do not only cover news anymore these days.
+They are frantically searching for SEO opportunities as well.

 Many people have written about content farms and the Google quality update aimed at curbing their prominence in Google results.

-Try the same thing in the pharmacy business online and you’ll face a huge onslaught of spam infested sites and hacked pages redirecting you do the spammer’s shops.
+Try the same thing in the pharmacy business online and you’ll face a huge onslaught of spam

-Spammers are faster than the search engines and they’ll always find a loophole.
 While they might disappear on one day they will reappear on the next with another site or hijacked blog.

 How to compete with giants

-Now, how can you compete with all of them?
 There are two ways to do so.
 The most common one is:

-There is also a new way, the SEO 2.0 way: Joining forces with other bloggers or peers, sometimes your actual competitors.
 You can outrank the big guys by working together with other bloggers.

-I have done that in the past by joining a group of bloggers determined to help each other but I always preferred the intuitive SEO 2.0 way of cooperation.
-It’s been called mutual aid prior to the Internet.
+I have done that in the past by joining a group of bloggers determined to help each other.

 I link out to my peers or “competitors” and they link back to me.

-Not all of them do, but some of them do and some even give back more than they get because once you give and get a few times you stop counting.
-You just share resources as in real life with friends and family.
+Not all of them do, but some of them do and some even give back more than they get.

-Cooperation not competition is the only way bloggers and small businesses can compete with their real competitors from big business and big media, big Google included.
+Then they compete mainly with their real competitors from big business and big media, big Google included.

 AMEN ! ! !